**No glues, construction adhesives, epoxies, or similar should be used at any time when installing butcher block countertops**

-**We build every piece to have a distinct top and bottom.
-This should be apparent either from the appearance of your piece or the profile (which is only applied to the top).
-We ship every piece top side up, but if you have any questions about this don't hesitate to ask.
+We build every piece to have a distinct top and bottom.
+This should be apparent either from the appearance of your piece or the top edge profile.
+We ship every piece top side up, but if you have any questions about orientation, don't hesitate to reach out to one of our staff members.

 Once received, bring your top into the area where it will be installed, unwrap it, and store it flat and lifted off the ground.
-It's important to give the butcher block time to acclimate to the conditions in your house– 5 days is adequate for the wood's acclimation process.
+Since hardwood is susceptible to moisture changes in the air, it will need approx. 5 days to acclimate to your home’s climate.
+Your countertop should not be left uninstalled for more than 10 days, as the prolonged opportunity for wood movement will increase the risk of warp.

 2. Preparing your cabinets:

-A. If your cabinets have open tops: Install blocking to create a surface that you can attach your butcher block countertop to.
+B. If your cabinets do not come with gussets installed, then you will need to install blocking to create a surface that you can attach your butcher block countertop to.
 Use a quality grade of 3/4" plywood or 1x stock boards to do this.
 Install the blocking flush with your cabinet tops by first drilling pilot holes at an angle through the blocking and then screwing the blocking to your cabinets making sure to use properly sized screws so that you don't screw all the way through your cabinet wall.

 3. Determining and preparing your installation points: